Zonotora/mindpalace/src/pages/machine-learning/keywords.md

 # Backpropagation
 Backpropagation is the trick of using the gradients of the weights of layers occuring later in the hierarchy to compute the gradient when using the chain rule.

+# Intrinsic evaluation
+Intrinsic evaluation is the performance measured in isolation using some metric computed automatically.

+# Extrinsic evaluation
+How does one change to the predictor affect the performance?